TheGreenNoodle/crypto-calculator/README.md

 1. remove or edit arrows in input.
 2. Make site more responsive.
 3. Review for spelling errors.
-4. round answeer to two decimals.
-5. Add commas to input.
+4. At desc explain the function of the site.
-6. Reset Anwser to nothing when switching button.
+5. Reset Anwser to nothing when switching button.
-7. Fix random white spot at bottom of the screen.
+6. Fix random white spot at bottom of the screen.
-8. Clean up code.
+7. Clean up code.
-9. Celebrate.
+8. Celebrate.